 205 W. 6th St. San Pedro (Los Angeles), CA 90731 | map |

 Evidently Mr. Wetherby didn't stick around to operate his Opera House very long and by 1906 the building was known as the San Pedro Opera House.
-Huston gives it a 211 6th St. address at that time.
-It's in the 1908 San Pedro city directory as the San Pedro Opera House with 205 6th St. as the address.
+The research of the Grand Vision Foundation (the Friends of the Warner Grand organization) also suggests the 1906 date for it being called the San Pedro Opera House.
+John M. Huston notes that it was using a 211 6th St. address at the time.

 Closing: Nothing is known about the closing date.
 Or even the name of the theatre at its closing.